jainil/CarND-Advanced-Lane-Lines/writeup.md

 ![alt text][image2]

-####2.
-Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
+### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.
-I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines # through # in `another_file.py`).
-Here's an example of my output for this step.  (note: this is not actually from one of the test images)
+I used a combination of color and gradient thresholds to generate a binary image (fourth code cell in `advandced_lanes.ipynb`).
+I used the threshold values from the trials done in the lessons.
+Here's an example of my output for this step.

 ![alt text][image3]